Power Transformations of Relative Count Data as a Shrinkage Problem: Exponential Shrinkage

 \subsection{Power Transformed Compositions as Convex Combinations, Dual Geodesics}

 The shrinkage estimator (\ref{shrink2}) is a weighted mean of the target and the observed point.
 This convex combination is an example for what is known as a mixture geodesic (or $m$-geodesic) in information geometry.
-Consider now a similar structure using the generalized notions of addition (a.k.a.\ \emph{perturbation}) and scalar multiplication (a.k.a.\ \emph{powering}) that are sometimes used to emphasize the linearity of the simplex:
+Consider now a similar structure using the operations of perturbation and powering introduced above:

-This describes a so-called \emph{exponential} geodesic (or $e$-geodesic).
-Usually \cite{Amari}, both types of geodesics are written in terms of their dual coordinates:
+This describes a so-called \emph{exponential} geodesic (or $e$-geodesic).\footnote{This is also known as the \emph{Hellinger arc} connecting two distributions.} Usually \cite{Amari}, both types of geodesics are written in terms of their dual coordinates:

 where we used subscripts to indicate at which points the coordinates are evaluated.
-Coming back to the power-transformation (\ref{powering}), we can easily see that it is described by the exponential geodesic between the observed point and the uniform target.
-Evaluating the exponential coordinates at $f_\beta(\hat{\boldsymbol{q}})$, we obtain
+Coming back to the power-transformation (\ref{powering}), we can easily see that it is described by the exponential geodesic between the observed point and the uniform target: Evaluating the exponential coordinates at $f_\beta(\hat{\boldsymbol{q}})$, we have